KosiOkoli/Weather-App/README.md

 # 🌤 Project Title: Weather App

 ## 🚀 Project Description
-The Weather App is a web application that shows the **current weather** for any city.
-It helps users plan their day and make weather-aware decisions.
+The Weather App is a web aplication shows the **current weather** for any city.
+This project presents accurate weather data, allow users to see current temperature, weather conditions, and future forecast.
+Weather forecasts allows for users to plan their day and make weather-aware decisions.
+This app provides a clean and responsive interface.

 ---

 ## 🖼️ Screenshots / Visuals